dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 #### there are cultures that seem to blacklist specific ideas.

 - this includes Russia in the 2000's (I think) and it even includes America, to some extent.
 America has always suppressed a few, specific ideas.
 Obscenity was a big deal in the 60's, for example.
   - anybody remember *Deep Throat?*
+  - the movie, not the source
 - this isn't so bad, in itself. it really depends on how it's used, but one could argue there are some ideas that must be censored.

 - more examples here: